fsec404/fsec404.github.io/_posts/2019-07-24-arp-cache-poisoning-and-mitm.md

   return (resp[Ether].src)
 ```

 Once we get the target's MAC address, we can now poison its cache by sending a spoofed ARP response.
 The target might flush it's ARP cache and send out an ARP request to the actual destination.
-To prevent it from overwriting our spoofed ARP cache entry, we must continously keep sending it spoofed ARP responses.
+To prevent it from overwriting our spoofed ARP cache entry, we must continuously keep sending it spoofed ARP responses.
 We can achieve this by using the function *poison_arp_cache* given below.
 The function *poison_arp_cache* must be looped until the attacker wants to stop the attack.

 ```python
 def poison_arp_cache(target_ip, target_mac_addr, spoofed_ip, spoofed_mac_addr=Ether().src):